 Being suspended even once in 9th grade is associated with a twofold increase in the likelihood of dropping out.
-After one year of working with Engaging Schools, the suspension rate at Dean Tech dropped from 50 to 24 percent.

 Students who strongly agree that they have at least one teacher who makes them “feel excited about the future” and that their school is “committed to building the strengths of each student” are 30 times more likely to be engaged in their classrooms.

 A disproportionately large percentage of disciplined students are youth of color, students with disabilities, and youth who identify as lesbian, gay, bisexual, or transgender.

 Promoting successful school completion requires a shift in focus from [demographic] predictors of non-completion, such as race and socioeconomic status, to student engagement at school and with learning over time.
 Students who are engaged — academically, cognitively, psychologically, and behaviorally — are more likely to complete school.